 PTC has implemented risk management methods to mitigate and control these market risks to which it is exposed, by using both the gap reporting measurement and the duration method of calculation.
-In addition to these two key measurements, PTC actively monitors interest rate movement and trends, and prepares cash flow analyses.
+In addition to these two key measurements, PTC actively monitors interest rate movement and trends, and prepares cash flow analysis.
 The company also measures the impact over a one year period, the rate shock measurement, to determine the actual dollar impact on earnings within the timeframe.

-As at December 31, 2012, the estimated impact on income of a 1% change in interest rates was \$206,000 (2011 - \$212,000).
+As at March 31, 2013, the estimated impact on income of a 1% decrease in interest rates would have resulted in a loss of \$398,000 (December 31, 2012 - \$206,000).